lifenjoiner/ISx/readme.txt

 What doest this program do?
 It focuses on why it is created.
-It extracts all the components of the InstallShield installer.
+It extracts ALL the components of the InstallShield installer.

 The capability?
 DevStudio 9 (2003) to InstallShield 2016, based on my limited tests.